The Veldt (short story): Plot

 The Hadley family lives in an automated house called "the Happylife Home", filled with machines that aid them in completing everyday tasks, such as tying their shoes, bathing them, or cooking their food.
 The two children, Peter and Wendy, enjoy time in the "nursery", a virtual reality room able to realistically reproduce any place they imagine, and grow increasingly attached to it.

-The parents, George and Lydia, begin to wonder if there is something wrong with their way of life.
-Lydia tells George, "That's just it.
-I feel like I don't belong here.
-The house is wife and mother now, and nursemaid.
-Can I compete with an African veldt?
-Can I give a bath and scrub the children as efficiently or quickly as the automatic scrub bath can?
-I cannot".
-They are perplexed that the nursery is stuck on an African landscape setting, with lions in the distance, eating an unidentifiable animal carcass.
+The parents, George and Lydia, wonder if the automated house's functions have rendered their roles as parents superfluous.
+They are also perplexed that the nursery seems stuck on a wild African veldt in which lions eat what they believe to be animals.
 There they also find recreations of their personal belongings and hear strangely familiar screams.
-Wondering why their children are so concerned with this scene of death, they decide to call a psychologist.
+Wondering why their children are so fascinated by this scene of death, they decide to consult psychiatrist David McClean, who suggests they leave the home, move to the country, and learn to be more self-sufficient.

-The psychologist, David McClean, suggests they turn off the house, move to the country, and learn to be more self-sufficient.
-Peter and Wendy strongly resist and beg their parents to let them have one last visit to the nursery.
-They give in and allow the children more time in the nursery.
-When George and Lydia come to fetch them, the children lock their parents into the nursery with the pride of lions, and the two realize that the screams belonged to simulated versions of themselves.
+Peter and Wendy strongly resist and convince their parents to let them have one last visit to the nursery.
+When George and Lydia come to fetch them, the children lock them in the nursery with the pride of lions; they realize that the screams belonged to simulated versions of themselves.
 Shortly after, David comes by to look for George and Lydia.
 He finds the children enjoying lunch in the nursery and sees the lions and vultures eating carcasses in the distance, which are implied to be the parents.